-238. BIS (1990), pp. 23-33.
+252 BIS (1990), pp.23-33.

-239. Miyazato (1989), pp. 110-125.
+253 Miyazato (1989), pp.110-125.

-240. Mitsuhashi and Uchida (1994), pp. 234-235.
+254 Mitsuhashi and Uchida (1994), pp.234-235.

-and West Germany, and an income tax cut in early 1990.
-The unemployment rate, already on a downtrend after mid-1988, continued to decline in 1989 and 1990.
+for market integration of the European Community by 1992, democratic transformation in Eastern Europe from spring 1989, progress in reunification of East and West Germany, and an income tax cut in early 1990.256 The unemployment rate, already on a downtrend after mid-1988, continued to decline in 1989 and 1990.
 Due to these tight conditions in product and labor markets, inflationary pressure remained high and the year-on-year change in consumer prices remained around 3 percent (Charts 9 (1), (2) and (3)-VII).
 In addition, the adoption of a conversion rate which over-evaluated the currency of former East Germany upon the monetary unification of Germany in July 1990 was conjectured to strengthen inflationary pressure further.
-Under these circumstances, the Bundesbank, which tightened monetary policy twice in summer 1988, again raised the official discount rate in January, April, June and October 1989 to 6 percent, and then kept the rate unchanged in 1990 (Chart 10 (1)-VI and VII).
+257 Under these circumstances, the Bundesbank, which tightened monetary policy twice in summer 1988, again raised the official discount rate in January, April, June and October 1989 to 6 percent, and then kept the rate unchanged in 1990 (Chart 10 (1) -VI and VII).
+258

-In the foreign exchange markets, the dollar appreciated against the yen from late 1988 to spring 1990, due to an oscillating downtrend in the U.S. trade deficit and current account deficit, tightening in the U.S. ahead of that in Japan, and the Tiananmen Square incident in June 1989, which was recognized as a geopolitical risk factor for Japan (Chart 3 (1)-VII).
-Meanwhile, the German mark tended to appreciate against the dollar until early 1991 due to economic growth and greater tightening in West Germany relative to that in the U.S. (Chart 10 (2)-VII).
+In the foreign exchange markets, the dollar appreciated against the yen from late 1988 to spring 1990, due to an oscillating downtrend in the U.S. trade deficit and current account deficit, tightening in the U.S. ahead of that in Japan, and the Tiananmen Square incident in June 1989, which was recognized as a geopolitical risk factor for Japan (Charts 3 (1)-VII).
+Meanwhile, the German mark tended to appreciate against the dollar until early 1991 due to economic growth and greater tightening in West Germany relative to that in the U.S. (Chart 10 (2) -VII).